-For all incoming freshman or transfer students interested applying for the BFA program: BFA Pre-audition application due January 29th - Spring 2018 BFA auditions will be held as part of High School Dance Day Friday, November 2, 2018.
-The audition will start at 10:00am in the University Theatre Building on the CU Boulder campus, will include a technique class 9-10am and a solo audition 2:30-4:30pm.
+For all incoming freshman or transfer students interested applying for the BFA program: BFA Pre-audition application due Monday, September 17 - Fall 2018 BFA auditions will be held as part of High School Dance Day Friday, November 2, 2018.
+The audition, held the University Theatre Building on the CU Boulder campus, will include a technique class 9-10am and a solo audition 2:30-4:30pm.
 Detailed information will be emailed to the students invited to audition.

 Please contact the Office of Admissions, University of Colorado Boulder, Regent Administrative Center 125, 552 UCB, Boulder, CO 80309-0552 for a packet of information including an application for admission to CU Boulder.
 You can access their website at http://admissions.colorado.edu/undergraduate/apply.

 Submit all application materials to the Office of Admissions.
 Admission is based on the College of Arts and Sciences criteria; no videotapes or photos are required for application and admission into CU.
 Use the essay portion of the application to explain and clarify your past accomplishments and goals in the field of dance.
 The essay should take the place of an in-person interview with the admissions counselors.